pivotal/docs-tap/install-gitops/eso/aws-secrets-manager.hbs.md

     that contains the Docker config authentication to the OCI registry hosting the Tanzu Application Platform images created earlier.

-1. Replace any `TODO` sections with the relevant values.
+1. Replace any `TO DO` sections from line 10 in the earlier example with the relevant values.

-    Line 10 from the earlier example states: `# TODO: Fill in your configuration for ssh or basic authentication here.
-See tanzu-sync/app/config/.tanzu-managed/schema--eso.yaml for details.`

     Configuration example for SSH authentication: